Near-One/near-plugins/examples/access-controllable-examples/README.md

 ```

 ## Preparation steps for demonstration
-In that document we are providing some example of using contract with access control plugin.
-You also can explore the usage examples in the tests in `./src/lib.rs`.
-For running a tests please take a look to the **Test running instruction** section.
+In that document, we are providing some examples of using a contract with an access control plugin.
+You also can explore the usage examples in the tests in `./access_controllable_base/src/lib.rs` and in `./access_control_role_base/src/lib.rs`.
+For running tests, please take a look at the **Test running instruction** section.

 1. **Creating an account on testnet**
    For demonstration let's create 3 accounts: `<CONTRACT_ACCOUNT>`, `<ALICE_ACCOUNT>`, `<BOB_ACCOUNT>`